Ramsey numbers of cycles in random graphs: Introduction

 Our proof of Theorem~\ref{theorem:main}\ref{item:maincycles} proceeds in three steps.
 Suppose that $n$ is given, $N = R(C_n) + C/p$, and we have a red-blue edge-colouring of $G = G(N, p)$ without any monochromatic $n$-cycle.

 \begin{enumerate} \item \emph{Step 1: Coarse stability.} We show first that the edge-colouring of $G$ must in fact follow closely a global pattern, which essentially resembles the colourings of cliques on $R(C_n)-1$ vertices without any monochromatic $C_n$.
 Up to renaming the colours, the structure can be described as follows.
-We find a partition of $V(G)$ into two sets, $V_1, V_2$, such that the edges between $V_1$ and $V_2$ are almost all blue, and almost all edges inside $V_1$ are red.
-If $n$ is odd, then we also know that $|V_1|, |V_2|$ are very close to $n$ and that almost edges inside $V_2$ are red; if $n$ is even, then we know instead that $|V_1|$ and $2|V_2|$ are close to $n$.
+We find a partition of $V(G)$ into two sets, $V_1$ and $V_2$, such that the edges between $V_1$ and $V_2$ are almost all blue, and almost all edges inside $V_1$ are red.
+If $n$ is odd, then we also know that $|V_1|, |V_2|$ are very close to $n$ and that almost all edges inside $V_2$ are red; if $n$ is even, then we know instead that $|V_1|$ and $2|V_2|$ are close to $n$.

 \item \emph{Step 2: Fine stability.} Here, we refine the structure found in the first step.
-By reallocating vertices carefully, we will transform the partition $V_1, V_2$ to a partition of $V(G)$ into three sets, $V'_1, V'_2, W$.
-Here, $V'_1, V'_2$ behave similarly in terms of the colouring to $V_1, V_2$, but now we can also ensure that every vertex in $V'_1 \cup V'_2$ is adjacent to at least $pn/100$ of degree of the `correct colour' into each cluster (e.g. each vertex in $V'_1$ has $pn/100$ blue neighbours in $V'_2$ and $pn/100$ red neighbours in $V'_1$).
+By reallocating vertices carefully, we will transform the partition $V_1, V_2$ to a partition of $V(G)$ into three sets, $V'_1, V'_2$ and $W$.
+Here, $V'_1$ and $V'_2$ behave similarly in terms of the colouring of $V_1, V_2$, but now we can also ensure that every vertex in $V'_1 \cup V'_2$ is adjacent to at least $pn/100$ vertices of the `correct colour' into each cluster (e.g. each vertex in $V'_1$ has $pn/100$ blue neighbours in $V'_2$ and $pn/100$ red neighbours in $V'_1$).
 Moreover, and crucially, we can also ensure that $W$ is very small, of size at most $C/p$.

-\item \emph{Step 3: Cycle finding.} Here, and depending on the relative sizes of $V'_1$ and $V'_2$, we will find the cycles inside one of the monochromatic subgraphs induced by $V'_1$, by $V'_2$, or in the bipartite subgraph induced by $V'_1$ and $V'_2$.
+\item \emph{Step 3: Cycle finding.} Here, depending on the relative sizes of $V'_1$ and $V'_2$, we will find a cycle inside one of the monochromatic subgraphs induced by $V'_1$, by $V'_2$, or in the bipartite subgraph induced by $V'_1$ and $V'_2$.
 For instance, if $V'_1$ has size at least $n$, we will find a red monochromatic cycle of length $n$ inside $G[V'_1]$.
-Since $|W| \leq C/p$, there will always be one choice that works, and we can finish the proof. \end{enumerate}
+Since $|W| \leq C/p$, there will always be one choice that works, and thus we finish the proof. \end{enumerate}